 We forecast how each asset class will perform over the long term, both in isolation and in relation to other asset classes.
-We then use the forecasts to construct the most effective target investment mix and ranges, with the aim of:
+We then use the forecasts to construct what we believe will be the most effective target investment mix and ranges, with the aim of:

-- increasing the probability of achieving the investment objectives, and - achieving the highest return over time within acceptable risk levels.
+- · increasing the probability of achieving the investment objectives, and - achieving the highest return over time within acceptable risk levels.